turtlepower93/Snapflash/README.md

 ### Next Steps

-- **** Make decks either public for everyone to view or private for my eyes only.

 - Implement search functionality that will allow users to see only decks that they are interested in based on some tags or metadata that users will add to their decks.

 - Allow users to create folders so that they can organize their cards.